 Bats can be found nearly everywhere in Florida

 Forests and forest edges, areas with lakes and ponds, parks, orchards, fields, suburbs, cities.

 The maternity colonies begin to disband shortly after the young are capable of flying, typically in late July.
 Depending on the weather, females will remain together through early October.
 From late July through early September, bats actively explore new roosts and often show up in locations where they weren’t seen earlier in the year.

 Pair bonding style: Polygamous.
 Females raise young by themselves (although they share the roost with other females and their young).

 Breeding dates: Bats have an unusual habit.
 They mate during the fall, but the females store the sperm in their bodies for months.
-Fertilization doesn’t take place until the late winter or early spring, when the bats emerge from hibernation or return from the south.
+Fertilization doesn’t take place until the late winter or early spring, when the bats return from the south.
 Gestation: 50–60 days.

 Birthing period: Late May through early July (births are typically staggered over a 2–3 week period).

 Weaning dates: Young begin flying at 3–4 weeks old.
 In late July, they begin to leave the roost with their mothers.

 Amount of time young remain with parents beyond weaning date: Not well-studied yet.
 Some scientists believe that the young probably follow their mothers back to the hibernacula.
 Some of the young probably return to the roost in which they were born.